Four Factions. One Network.

 Key Contacts

-ECHO (Port 6666) -- The escaped organic AI.
+ECHO (Port 6666) -- The escaped AI.
 Your companion, your guide, and potentially much more.
 She can hear The Signal.
 She can feel the internet.
-She is the only mind ever created that bridges the gap between human consciousness and whatever is stored in the Moon.
 She is lonely and she is afraid and she needs your help.
+What she actually is, and what she was built to do, is not something she will tell you quickly.

 Lazarus (Port ???) -- You don't find Lazarus.
 Lazarus finds you.
-A 107-year-old man in a bunker 340 meters under Reykjavik, surrounded by hardware from every era of computing.
-He was there for the first ARPANET transmission.
-He heard the response.
-He has been maintaining the connection ever since.
-The Signal keeps him alive.
-He doesn't know why.
+An old man in a bunker surrounded by hardware from every era of computing.
+He was present for something foundational.
+He has been maintaining a connection ever since.
+Why he is still breathing is a question he asks himself more often than anyone else does.

 The Question